 - F11 key will not work,

 - the menu bars, tool bars will not be visible,

 - the status bar at the bottom will not be visible.

 - the destination links will not visible when hovering over links.

-Launch Web Browsers In Kiosk Mode (Full Screen) From CLI
+Launch Web Browsers In Kiosk Mode (Full Screen)

 For the purpose of this guide, we will see how to launch Mozilla Firefox and Google Chrome and its open source version Chromium in kiosk mode.

 Run Mozilla Firefox in Kiosk mode

 To run Mozilla Firefox in kiosk mode or full-screen, simply run the following command from the Terminal: